ttldsgn/client-ai/README.md

 Members of the WordPress community are welcome to clone, fork, modify, and redistribute this codebase, provided that any modified distributions are also kept free, open source, and accessible to the public.

-If this modular AI chatbot integration saved you development hours, improved your customer experience, or made your site more accessible, please consider buying me a coffee to support my ongoing work and contributions to the open-source community!
+If this Client AI integration saved you development hours, improved your customer experience, or made your site more accessible, please consider buying me a coffee to support my ongoing work and contributions to the open-source community!

 [![Buy Me A Coffee](https://img.shields.io/badge/Buy%20Me%20A%20Coffee-Donate-FF8F3F?logo=buy-me-a-coffee)](https://buymeacoffee.com/totaldsgn)